abonilla1/super-hero-party/README.md

 # Start collecting now!
 https://super-hero-party.herokuapp.com/

-## This is a full-stack web-based application that allows a user manage a collection of super heros/ action heros across multiple universes.
+## This is a full-stack web-based application that allows a user to manage a collection of super heros/ action heros across multiple universes.
 ## This application is rendered using:
  * Javascript
  * Node.js